mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/api/retrain.md

 ## Description

-The `#!sql RETRAIN` statement is used to retrain old predictors.
+The `#!sql RETRAIN` statement is used to retrain the already trained predictors with the new data.

-The predictor is updated to leverage any new data in optimizing its predictive capabilities, without necessarily taking as long to train as starting from scratch.
-The basic syntax for retraining the predictors is:
+The predictor is updated to leverage the new data in optimizing its predictive capabilities.
+Retraining takes less time than training the predictor from scratch, so it is useful when the new training data is available.

 ## Syntax

+Here is the syntax:

 ```sql
 RETRAIN mindsdb.[predictor_name];